tanishqchaturvedi/gds_hackathon/README.md

 ## Data Ingestion:
 Google Cloud Pub/Sub for real-time data streaming.
-Google Cloud Dataflow for processing and loading data into BigQuery.

 ## Data Warehouse:
 Google BigQuery for storing and querying real-time data.